Mr-incognito1109/DiscordRequestApi/README.md

 pip install request
 ```

-Get your discord token.
+- Get your discord token.

+- Get your channel id where you want to send messages.

-Paste it into the code.
+- Paste it into the code.

 change the message accordingly.
 (You can apply different logic as well)